nuprl/retic_performance/gm-pepm-2018/talk/README.md

 We've shown two plots so far, and these are results for two benchmarks.
 To read plots like these, you want to look for the shaded area, a larger shaded area is better.
-Ideally the shading starts early on the x-axis, meaning some configurations run with very low overhead.
+Ideally the shading starts early on the x-axis, far to the left, meaning some configurations run with very low overhead.
+If there is a y-intercept, that demonstrates a speedup relative to Python.
-And ideally this monotonically-increasing line quickly reaches the top of the y-axis.
+Also ideally this monotonically-increasing line quickly reaches the top of the y-axis.
 Wherever it does, that is the worst-case overhead for the benchmark.

 So that's your crash-course on reading the plots you can find in the paper.
 Here they all are, and you can see there's a fair amount of shaded area.
-Performance is "good".

 Our main conclusions are the following.
 First, the worst-case overhead out of all configurations was within 10x.